ultimate-notion/ultimate-notion/docs/usage/db_querying.md

 A simple example illustrates this.
 Assume that we want to retrieve all articles about the topic *Tech* that were released this week.
-We then want to sort those articles descending by their release date and ascending by their ascending, i.e. alphabetically, by their name to break ties.
+We then want to sort those articles descending by their release date and ascending by their name, i.e. alphabetically sorted, to break ties.
 We can simple define the property condition as well as sorting directions and pass it to the [Query][query object] object using its `filter` and `sort` methods,
 respectively: